Harith-Y/Swaad/README.md

-# 🍽️ Swaad - Flavor Profile Recipe Recommendation System
+# 🍽️ Swaad / MenuBuddy

-A full-stack application that creates personalized flavor profiles based on your favorite dishes and recommends menu items that match your taste preferences.
+A full-stack application for taste-based food discovery.

+- **MenuBuddy (recommended):** Yelp-powered chat that finds restaurants and recommends dishes from their menus using vector search + OCR/scraping.
+- **Legacy mode:** Dataset-based recipe/profile endpoints that use `recipes_with_flavour_profiles.csv`.

 ---